HeyPuter/puter/README.md

 ## Puter

-Puter is an advanced open-source desktop environment in the browser, designed to be feature-rich, exceptionally fast, and highly extensible.
+Puter is an advanced, open-source internet operating system designed to be feature-rich, exceptionally fast, and highly extensible.
 It can be used to build remote desktop environments or serve as an interface for cloud storage services, remote servers, web hosting platforms, and more.

 <br/>